 Prof. MEHDI BENNIS, HEAD OF THE INTELLIGENT CONNECTIVITY AND NETWORKS/SYSTEMS GROUP (ICON), UNIVERSITY OF OULU, FINLAND

-Talk abstract: This keynote will first start by presenting recent advances in distributededge intelligence over and for wireless networks, in terms of key technological enablers, algorithms and applications.
+Abstract: This keynote will first start by presenting recent advances in distributededge intelligence over and for wireless networks, in terms of key technological enablers, algorithms and applications.
 Subsequently, a new vision, referred to as VisionX, sitting at the intersection of semantic (post-Shannon) communication, machine learning and control will be presented.
 At its core, instead of transmitting data that is either redundant, stale or useless to a receiver to carry out a task, only learned semantic representations that are causal, disentangled and invariant are exchanged among agents to induce a behavioral change.
 These representations constitute the basis for true intelligent communication, control, reasoning, and will be instrumental in enabling human-machine, machine to machine interaction and other unforeseen applications.

-Sunghyun Choi is a Senior Vice President and Head of the Advanced Communications Research Center at Samsung Research, Samsung Electronics, Seoul, Korea.
+Sunghyun Choi is an Executive Vice President and Head of the Advanced Communications Research Center at Samsung Research, Samsung Electronics, Seoul, Korea.
 He was a professor at the Department of Electrical and Computer Engineering, Seoul National University (SNU), Seoul, Korea from Sept.
 2002 to Aug.
 2019, and served as a Vice Dean for Academic Affairs, College of Engineering during the last two years at SNU.
 He received his B.S. (summa cum laude) and M.S. degrees in electrical engineering from Korea Advanced Institute of Science and Technology (KAIST) in 1992 and 1994, respectively, and received Ph.D. at the Department of Electrical Engineering and Computer Science, The University of Michigan, Ann Arbor in 1999.
 He is currently heading researches and standardization for 6G, B5G, and IoT connectivity at Samsung Research.
 He co-authored over 250 technical papers and holds over 160 patents, and numerous patents pending.
 He has served as a Program Committee Co-Chair of IEEE WCNC 2020, IEEE DySPAN 2018, ACM Multimedia 2007, and IEEE WoWMoM 2007.
 He has served as an editor of numerous publications including IEEE Transactions on Wireless Communications, IEEE Transactions on Mobile Computing, and IEEE Wireless Communications Magazine.
 He was named IEEE fellow in 2014.

-Talk abstract: 5G technology is being applied to the core infrastructure of a wide range of industries, and is utilized to support everything from high-quality communications services to smart factories, vehicle-to-vehicle communication, and a raft of other new services.
+Abstract: 5G technology is being applied to the core infrastructure of a wide range of industries, and is utilized to support everything from high-quality communications services to smart factories, vehicle-to-vehicle communication, and a raft of other new services.
 Thus networks of the future will demand capabilities that can process enormous amounts of information, which means that more powerful network equipment will be required, and the softwarization of technology, which can lower costs, will become increasingly important.